 Let's consider and proceed with another investment, and upgrade the water space at St. Petersburg’s North Shore Aquatic Complex.

-The capital investments detailed within this proposed aquatic-center expansion includes the building of an additional, outdoor, 70-meter by 25-yard, competitive swim and dive pool.
-Given this plan's public-private partnership opportunities, the less-than $4-million expenditure is prudent, forward thinking and should be warmly welcomed by all stake-holders in the city, especially as the community plans for the future with Vision 2050.
+The capital investments detailed within this proposed aquatic-center expansion includes the building of an additional, outdoor, 50-meter by 25-yard pool and a 25-yard by 20-yard dive and water polo pool.
+Given this plan's public-private partnership opportunities, the less-than $10-million expenditure is prudent, forward thinking and should be warmly welcomed by all stake-holders in the city, especially as the community plans for the future with Vision 2050.

 Show and sell economic development and the fine line ...